 If you believe your experience at a DUI/DWI checkpoint was unlawful or improper, call our Atlantic City DUI defense lawyers immediately.

 Penalties for Refusing to Take a Breathalyzer Test in Atlantic City

 As stated previously, breathalyzer or chemical testing is required of all drivers.
 However, the police will not force you to submit to testing if you refuse.
 Instead, refusal to submit to chemical testing will result in additional penalties.

-For a first-time offender who refuses to submit to chemical testing, they will lose their driver’s license unless they install an ignition interlock device in their vehicle.
+A first-time offender who refuses to submit to chemical testing will lose their driver’s license unless they install an ignition interlock device in their vehicle.

 A refusal to submit to testing connected to a second DUI/DWI offense will be penalized by revoking the driver’s license to operate a motor vehicle for at least 1 year but no longer than 2 years.
-The driver will also be required to install an ignition interlock device in addition to the loss of their license.
+The driver will also be required to install an ignition interlock device in addition to losing their license.

 A refusal to submit to chemical testing associated with a third offense and beyond, the driver will lose their license for 8 years.
 They must also install an ignition interlock device in their vehicle.

 Penalties for refusing to submit to chemical testing are imposed in addition to, not instead of, the penalties for the DUI/DWI itself.
-If you refused to submit to chemical testing and are now confronted with legal consequences, please call out Atlantic City DWI defense lawyer.
+If you refused to submit to chemical testing and are now confronted with legal consequences, please call our Atlantic City DWI defense lawyers.